-Preparing IRS Form 1040 Schedule E for Shareholders and Landlords
+How to File IRS Form 1040 Schedule E

-Certain business entities, including S-corporations, pass their profits and losses through to the owners or shareholders of the business.
-These individuals must then report the information on their own personal tax returns, on Schedule E and on IRS Form 1040.
+Certain business entities, such as S corporations, pass their profits and losses through to the owners or shareholders of the business.
+These individuals must then report those profits or losses on their own personal IRS Form 1040 and Schedule E.

-Technically, Schedule E is for "supplemental income and loss," and this encompasses more than just pass-through income from partnerships and S corps.
-Part I of the form is reserved for rental income and royalties.
-Information regarding your pass-through income reported on Schedule K-1 is entered in Part II.
-Estate and trust distributions go in Part III, and there's a small Part IV for reporting income or losses from real estate mortgage investment conduits.
+Technically, though, Schedule E is for "supplemental income and loss," and this encompasses more than just pass-through income from partnerships and S corps.
+This can include rental income and royalties, as well as income from trusts, estates, and real estate mortgage investment conduits (REMICs).

 Business Income or Loss

-Ordinary net business income or loss is generally reported on Schedule E. Other sources of income are reported on their own schedules, then entered on the appropriate line of the 1040 tax return.
+Ordinary net business income or loss from partnerships and S corporations is generally reported on Schedule E. Other sources of income are reported on their own schedules, then entered on the appropriate line of the 1040 tax return.

-For example, interest and dividends passed through by an S-corporation to a shareholder are reported on Schedule B. Capital gains are reported on Schedule D. Your tax software program will take the information on the K-1 input screen and report the income and expense amounts in the right place.
-You might want to seek the guidance of a tax professional if you're not using software.
+For example, interest and dividends passed through by an S corporation to a shareholder are reported on Schedule B. Capital gains are reported on Schedule D. Your tax software program will take the information on the K-1 input screen and report the income and expense amounts in the right place.

-Rental income—or losses—are reported on Schedule E provided that you don't operate your rental properties as a business.
-You don't manage several properties as your livelihood, or even a portion of your livelihood.
-You don't provide a variety of services to your tenants.
+Rental income or losses are reported on Schedule E, provided that you don't operate your rental properties as a business.
+In other words, you don't actively manage several properties as your livelihood, or even a portion of your livelihood. and you don't provide a variety of services to your tenants.

 The IRS would most likely consider you to be self-employed if you're actively involved with your rentals.
-You would file Schedule C rather than Schedule E, and you would be subject to the self-employment tax in addition to income tax.
-Again, consult with a tax professional to make sure you get it right.
+You would therefore file Schedule C rather than Schedule E, and you would be subject to the self-employment tax in addition to income tax.

 Schedule E for Royalties